ceers/ceers-nircam/stage3.md

  - Merge the masks from each filter for the pointing
  - In some cases "hand edit" the masks to remove spurious sources near the borders or patches of scattered light that were identified as astronomical sources to be masked.
- - After this editing, merge all of the masks from HST and JWST (with the possible excception of bands where the mask was not very useful -- e.g.
+ - After this editing, merge all of the masks from HST and JWST (with the possible exception of bands where the mask was not very useful -- e.g.
    F105W for some fields where there is not much area overlap).
  - Re-measure the background for each image using this merged mask